seankross/seankross.github.io/about/index.md

 Hi!
 I'm Sean.
 In the past I attended NYU and the University of Maryland.
 Currently I live in Fells Point in Baltimore.
 I spend most of my time writing code, taking pictures, and reading books.
+If you're interested in what I've been reading lately see the [supplementary materials](supplementary-materials.html).

 Email: sean at seankross dot com